iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 The "hardinessRange" setting is obtained from the iModel's settings dictionary, while the "defaultTool" falls back to the value defined in `IModelHost.appWorkspace.settings`.

 # Workspace resources

+"Resources" are bits of data that an application depends on at run-time to perform its functions.
+The kinds of resources can vary widely from one application to another, but some common examples include:
+- [TextStyle]($common)s and fonts used when placing [TextAnnotation]($common)s.
+- [GeographicCRS]($common)es used to specify an iModel's spatial coordinate system.
+- Images that can be used as pattern maps for [Texture]($backend)s.
+- [SettingsDictionary]($backend)s defining reusable settings.

+It might be technically possible to store resources in [Setting]($backend)s, but doing so would present significant disadvantages:
+- Some resources, like images and fonts, may be defined in a binary format that is inefficient to represent using JSON.
+- Some resources, like geographic coordinate system definitions, must be extracted to files on the local file system before they can be used.
+- Some resources may be large, in size and/or quantity.
+- Resources can often be reused across many projects, organizations, and iModels.
+- Administrators often desire for resources to be versioned.
+- Administrators often want to restrict who can read or create resources.

+To address these requirements, workspace resources are stored in immutable, versioned [CloudSqlite]($backend) databases called [WorkspaceDb]($backend)s, and [Setting]($backend)s are configured to enable the application to locate those resources in the context of a session and - if relevant - an iModel.